Car Collector International

 International

-Factory reference for cross-border Elva service and homologation — the Elva was homologated for 'all major markets' at launch per the McLaren press release fetched 7 July 2026.
+Factory reference for cross-border Elva service and homologation — the Elva was homologated for all major markets at launch.

 • RM Sotheby's / Sotheby's / Bonhams / Gooding / Broad Arrow